 IFRS (International Financial Reporting Standards) or International Accounting Standards plays a very crucial role in financial reporting as countries across the globe followed IFRS for the preparation and presentation of the financial statements.

-IFRS is the globally accepted Accounting standards so that company accounts prepared based on IFRS are more understandable and comparable.
+IFRS is the globally accepted Accounting standard so that company accounts prepared based on IFRS are more understandable and comparable.
 The adoption of IFRS standards will help the entities to simplify the accounting processes and improve efficiency.

 In order to cope up with the requirement of new challenges in the economy or to rectify the possible errors, or for a better presentation of the financial statements from time to time, the IASB